pytorch/pytorch/docs/source/complex_numbers.rst

 Autograd
 --------

-PyTorch supports Autograd for Complex Tensors.
+PyTorch supports autograd for complex tensors.
 The autograd APIs can be used for both holomorphic and non-holomorphic functions.
-For non-holomorphic functions, the gradient is evaluated as if it were holomorphic.
+For non-holomorphic functions, the gradient is evaluated assuming the input function is holomorphic.
 For more details, check out the note :ref:`complex_autograd-doc`.

 Gradient calculation can also be easily done for functions not supported for complex tensors yet by enclosing the unsupported operations between :func:`torch.view_as_real` and